Gramony/Gramony/README.md

   <img src="./assets/logo.png" width="20%" style="border-radius:25%"/>
 </p>

-<h1 align="center">Homogram</h1>
+<h1 align="center">Gramony for Telegram</h1>

-Homogram is a 3rd-party Telegram client for [HarmonyOS 5](https://developer.huawei.com/consumer/cn/), driven by ArkTS/ArkUI (UI-layer) and Rust (native-layer).
+Homogram is a 3rd-party Telegram client for [HarmonyOS NEXT](https://developer.huawei.com/consumer/cn/), driven by ArkTS/ArkUI (UI-layer) and Rust (native-layer).
+It is a fork of the unmaintained Homogram.

 _This project is a hobby project and is not affiliated with either Telegram or Huawei._

-**NEWS: Starting from 2nd Dec, 2024, [出境易](https://appgallery.huawei.com/app/detail?id=com.easy.hmos.abroad) provides a full-featured environment to download and use Android Apps.
-You can use the official Telegram client inside it's Android container.**

 ## Branches